Sir David Chapman, 3rd Baronet

-Sir David Robert Macgowan Chapman, 3rd Baronet DL (16 December 1941) is a British businessman and investment banker, and Deputy Lieutenant for the county of Tyne and Wear.
+Sir David Robert Macgowan Chapman, 3rd Baronet DL (16 December 1941) is a British businessman, investment banker, and Deputy Lieutenant for Tyne and Wear.

 Early life

 Chapman was born in Cleadon in County Durham (now Tyne and Wear) to Sir Robert Macgowan Chapman and Barbara May Tonks.

 Later life

-Chapman inherited the Chapman baronetcy after the death of his father Sir Robert Macgowan Chapman on 2 August 1987.
+Chapman inherited the Chapman baronetcy after his father's death, Sir Robert Macgowan Chapman, on 2 August 1987.
 He was appointed High Sheriff of Tyne and Wear for 1993-1994, and in 1997 was appointed Deputy Lieutenant of Tyne and Wear.